- 1½kg potato, cut into large chunks

-- 16 good-quality pork sausage
+- 16 good-quality pork sausages

 Related to the onion (as opposed to being a younger version of it), shallots grow in clusters at…

-- 4 carrot, thickly sliced
+- 4 carrots, thickly sliced

 The carrot, with its distinctive bright orange colour, is one of the most versatile root…